Dermendzhiev/playground/consistent-hashing/csharp/README.md

-# Experimental implementation of consistent hashing in C#.
+# Experimental implementation of consistent hashing in C#

 ### The project contains two implementations
 - **1 - ring-only:** contains basic implementation for building a ring of nodes